kolawolejohn/node-task-manager/README.md

 or
 Run npm install if you are comfortable with npm

+# NB
-# Note in this initial setup, authentication was not implemented, subsequent implementations will involve authentication
+Note in this initial setup, authentication was not implemented, subsequent implementations will involve authentication